ichizhov/ExtensibleCommands/Docs/Section4.md

 [[C# code]](../CSharp/ExtensibleCommands/ExtensibleCommands/TryCatchFinallyCommand.cs) [[Java code]](../Java/ExtensibleCommands/src/main/java/org/extensiblecommands/TryCatchFinallyCommand.java)
 [[C# unit tests]](../CSharp/ExtensibleCommands/ExtensibleCommandsUnitTests/TryCatchFinallyCommandTest.cs) [[Java unit tests]](../Java/ExtensibleCommands/src/test/java/org/extensiblecommands/TryCatchFinallyCommandTest.java)

-The TryCatchFinallyCommand class is similar to RecoverableCommand class, but it allows execution of a command (FinallyCommand) regardless of failure or success of the Core command.
+The TryCatchFinallyCommand class is similar to RecoverableCommand class, but it allows the execution of a command (FinallyCommand) regardless of the failure or success of the Core command.
 Whether an ExtensibleCommandsException is generated within the Execute() method of the Core command, or not, FinallyCommand will be executed.
 This scenario is useful if a certain operation (such as a return to a safe state, for example) is needed regardless of the overall command outcome.

 ```
 var coreCommand = new SimpleCommand(DoSomething);